EU Watch

 The

-sane technology can be used against the border patrols to
+sane technology can be used against the border patrols to access the country

 despite the introduced earlier ban etc.